 Jamestown Colony (1607)

-Jamestown was the first English colony.
-In 1609 our ancestor, Steven Hopkins, sailed to Virginia on the Sea Venture with 8 other ships as the "Third Supply" of the colony.
+Jamestown was the first English settlement.
+In 1609 our ancestor, Steven Hopkins, sailed to Virginia on the Sea Venture with eight other ships as the "Third Supply" of the colony.
 They encountered a hurricane and had to be deliberately run aground in Bermuda.
 After 10 months they had built two small ships and went on to Jamestown where they found the few survivors of the "Starving Time".
 Sometime later, by 1617, Steven returned to England to find his wife had died.
 He returned with his children and second wife later on the Mayflower.

 Plymouth Colony (1620)

-Six of our migrant, direct ancestors came on the Mayflower: John and Joan Hurst Tilley and their daughter Elizabeth, John Howland, and Steven Hopkins with his daughter Constance, second wife, and three other children.
+Six of our direct ancestors came on the Mayflower: John and Joan Hurst Tilley and their daughter Elizabeth, John Howland, and Steven Hopkins with his daughter Constance, second wife, and three other children.
 John and Joan Tilley died the first winter and did not make it to the first Thanksgiving.
 Elizabeth later married John Howland, and Constance later married Nicholas Snow.